TheLokj/WizardEye/README.md

 wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -d /path/to/database
 ```

+If sequence naming differs between BAM and tracks (for example `chr1` vs `1`), filtering stops with an explicit error.
+Harmonize contig names beforehand.

 Note that, by default, the tool excludes a read if at least **one base** of the read overlaps one of the tracks. **[Not implemented yet]**: You will be able to specify `--trim` to be more tolerant and split reads according to the mask, keeping the parts of reads that are not present in tracks.

 #### Adjust the filter hardness